-The considerations of the Local Review Board in approving the application potentially 7b.7 contrary to the Development Plan are key to the current consideration of allowing amendment to the determined proposals.
+The considerations of the Local Review Board in approving the application potentially 7b.8 contrary to the Development Plan are key to the current consideration of allowing amendment to the determined proposals.
 It seems clear that the LRB placed significant weight on the imposition of a 20m landscape strip to the front of the site, to safeguard the visual amenity of the area, integrate the development into its surroundings and assist to compensate for the permanent loss of woodland at the site.
 From this reasoning, the transfer of the landscape strip to the rear of the plot would not address two of the aspects to be safeguarded, namely visual amenity and development integration to the site.
-In terms of the formation of three independent vehicular accesses, this particular plot (plot 2) is not currently served by a dedicated vehicular access, relying on access from either plot 1 or plot 3.
-The main difference in the proposal would be that a vehicular access would uniquely serve plot 2, rather than rely on a communal vehicular access of all three plots.
-In this regard, there will be little change, in visual terms, to the frontage of the site as a consequence of the proposals.
-The minor change to house position is not considered to be contentious in planning terms and does not raise any issues with regard to visual setting, privacy, sunlight or daylight provision to neighbouring property.
+In terms of the formation of three independent vehicular accesses, this particular plot (plot 1) is currently served by a shared vehicular access, providing vehicular access to plot 2 and plot 3.
+The main difference in the proposal would be that a vehicular access would uniquely serve plot 1, rather than provide a communal vehicular access of all three plots.
+In this regard, there will be little change to the frontage of the site as a consequence of the proposals.
+The minor change, in visual terms, to house position is not considered to be contentious in planning terms and does not raise any issues with regard to visual setting, privacy, sunlight or daylight provision to neighbouring property.